omarwatt/MCU-with-Peripherals/README.md

 5. Load the relevant waveform script under `SIM/` and run the testbench.

 The waveform scripts do not compile the design.
 Match the MCU testbench's timer expectations to the selected firmware; its referenced fast-timer image is absent.
 Align the UART clock-frequency setting with the testbench clock before testing integrated serial communication.

+To inspect the hardware verification, open `QUARTUS/stp1.stp` in Quartus Signal Tap and select the saved acquisition.
+For a new capture, connect the board through JTAG and use a matching FPGA programming file and Signal Tap configuration.
+Update the session's original absolute `.sof` path for your environment.

 ## Attribution